lzcapp/NotMe-BSOD/README.md

 # Trigger-BSOD

+**:warning: ONLY FOR COMPUTER SECURITY.
+DO NOT USE THIS REPO FOR ILLEGAL PURPOSES. :warning:**

 ## NtRaiseHardError & ZwRaiseHardError

 Both functions are undocumented Windows APIs (NTAPI) included in `ntdll.dll`, can cause BlueScreen (BSOD, Blue Screen of Death) with certain parameters.